gupdiamrem/gupdiamrem/README.md

 ## Projects

-Here, my repositories showcase some of the projects I have worked on during my academic journey.
+My profile's repositories showcase some of the projects I have worked on during my academic journey.
 Each project reflects my **commitment to excellence**, **problem-solving**, and drive for **continuous learning**.

 ### Some of my key projects include:
 - **Matrix Calculator Web App**: A dynamic web-based matrix calculator for operations like addition, subtraction, multiplication, transpose, and more, built using **HTML**, **CSS**, and **JavaScript**.